RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Filter gamelist

 Choosing this entry opens a separate screen where it's possible to apply a filter to the gamelist.
 The filter is persistent throughout the program session, or until it's manually reset.
-The option to reset all filters is also shown on the same screen.
+The option to reset all filters is shown on the same screen.

 ![alt text](images/current/es-de_gamelist_filters.png "ES-DE Gamelist Filters") _The gamelist filter screen, accessed from the game options menu._

 The following filters can be applied:

-**Text Filter (Game name)**
+**Text Filter (game name)**

 **Favorites**